Succession season 3: Filming

-Filming for the third season, which was slated to begin in April 2020, was postponed due to the COVID-19 pandemic.
+Principal photography for Successions third season was originally scheduled to begin in April 2020 but was postponed by HBO on March 27, 2020 due to the COVID-19 pandemic.
+Succession creator Jesse Armstrong said in August 2020 that they were discussing "starting shooting in New York before Christmas".
 In early November 2020, star Alan Ruck announced that filming would begin in mid-November in New York City.
 The season had begun filming in New York as of December 2020.
-Filming locations in the city included the Woolworth Building in Tribeca, The Shed in Hudson Yards, and a number of hotels including the Marriott Marquis in Times Square and the Plaza Hotel on Fifth Avenue.
+When season 3 began filming, on-set COVID-19 safety protocols were used such as filming scenes with smaller groups of actors while any larger office scenes featuring more extras were delayed until the late 2020 and early 2021 spike in COVID-19 cases had subsided.
+Filming locations in the city included the Woolworth Building in Tribeca and a number of hotels including the Marriott Marquis in Times Square and the Plaza Hotel on Fifth Avenue.
 Production also returned to the Hamptons, at locations including Montauk and Wainscott.
-In May, additional filming for the season took place in Richmond, Virginia, primarily at the Jefferson Hotel.
-In June, production on the third season moved to Italy for the final two episodes, with filming primarily taking place in the Val d'Orcia region of Tuscany – where a wedding reception was filmed at the estates La Foce and Villa Cetinale.
+In May 2021, additional filming for the season took place in Richmond, Virginia, primarily at the Jefferson Hotel.
+Episode 7, "Too Much Birthday" was filmed at The Shed in New York's Hudson Yards which served as the location of Kendall Roy's 40th birthday celebration.

+In June 2021, filming moved to Italy for the final two episodes "Chiantishire" and "All the Bells Say", primarily taking place in the Val d'Orcia region of Tuscany.
+The Villa Cetinale in Tuscany, a 17th century Roman Baroque-style mansion, served as the venue for the wedding in the season's final two episodes in addition to the La Foce estate.
+Succession showrunner Jesse Armstrong said that the decision to set the final two episodes in Tuscany was an intentional acknowledgment of the Roy family's extreme wealth.
+Outside of Tuscany, "Chiantshire" filmed on location in Milan where Waystar meets with bankers to discuss the GoJo acquisition.
 Additional filming took place in other nearby comuni in the province of Siena – including Pienza, Montalcino and Chianciano Terme – as well as in Cortona, Lake Como, Milan, and Florence (the lattermost of which was used for establishing shots in the opening episodes).

+Music

+Succession: Season 3 (HBO Original Series Soundtrack) is the soundtrack to the third season of the television series, released on April 29, 2022 by Republic Records.